atlasoutdoor/Style-Guide/README.md

 `php index.php > index.html`

 ## Browser Support
-I've built **Style Guide Boilerplate** with progressive enhancement in mind to work on a wide range of browsers.
+The **Style Guide Boilerplate** was built with progressive enhancement in mind to work on a wide range of browsers.